just-the-docs/just-the-docs/docs/ContributorHub/how-we-work.md

 ## Squad Leaders

 Each squad has a squad leader that is the point of contact for inter-squad coordination and new workers.
 The squad leader takes on an organizational role in roadmapping strategy and tracking the progress of workers within the squad.
 This is a relatively new position that has been recently created in DXdao.
-The intention is to have rotating squad leaders
+The intention is to have rotating squad leaders.

 **Current DXdao Squad Leaders**: